insert an image here – do we have something appropriate now? If not I will use a stock image.

 HD4’s projected impacts to Singapore

-The scientific techniques, technologies, tools, and knowledge from HD4 will create a comprehensive systems view of how the urban environment affects population health and provide a basis for the ongoing future valuation of this link.
+The scientific techniques, technologies, tools, and knowledge from HD4 will create a comprehensive systems view of how the urban environment affects population health and will provide a basis for the evaluation of the impact on health outcomes of changes to the environment..
 The programme will enrich the talent pool in Singapore by training the next generation of researchers, supplemented with international expertise, to create an innovative interdisciplinary research ecosystem.
 HD4 will provide the basis for a data-rich public health framework, supporting the development of a healthy Singapore.

 This research is supported by the National Research Foundation, Prime Minister’s Office, Singapore under its Campus for Research Excellence and Technological Enterprise (CREATE) programme.